-NRS Relief's commitment to ethical conduct and responsible business is evident in our strong practices governance and the various frameworks and policies we have implemented.
+NRS Relief's commitment to ethical conduct and responsible business is evident in our strong governance practices and the various frameworks and policies we have implemented.

-These elements are essential in ensuring that our operates with integrity organisation and transparency.
+These elements are essential in ensuring that our organisation operates with integrity and transparency.